Why Code, Why Now: An Information-Theoretic Perspective on the Limits of Machine Learning: Discussion

 The ceiling of model capability is often far above the ceiling of task learnability.
 When a task is unlearnable because of its information structure, larger models overfit faster, longer training fails more consistently, and more complex objectives amplify intractability. \citet{cui2025} illustrate this directly: RL performance in language models is bottlenecked by policy entropy exhaustion.
 The model progressively commits to narrower outputs, losing the ability to explore alternatives, and this collapse is one-directional.
 Indeed, additional compute only accelerates it.

 This does not mean algorithms, data, and compute no longer matter.
 Rather, the question is where the returns go.
 When a task has favorable information structure, each increment compounds reliably.
 Conversely, when the structure is hostile, the same investment yields diminishing returns.
 The practical question for any ML investment is not ``can we scale further?'' but ``does this task yield a return on the next unit of compute?''
+The hierarchy makes this question empirically testable: it predicts an ordering in which tasks at higher levels exhibit more predictable scaling than tasks at lower levels, controlling for model architecture and data volume.
+A systematic violation of this ordering would constitute disconfirming evidence for the framework.